pyotreus/unity_cvep_tutorial_games/README.md

 # unity_cvep_tutorial_games
-This repo contains two tutorial games with cVEP integration made by Jason Farquhar
+This repo contains two tutorial games that integrate the cVEP app created by Jason Farquhar